cxa-unique/Simplified-TinyBERT/README.md

 ## Introduction
 Simplified TinyBERT is a knowledge distillation (KD) model on BERT, designed for document retrieval task.
-Experiments on two widely used benchmarks MS MARCO and TREC 2019 DL Track demonstrate that Simplified TinyBERT not only boosts TinyBERT, but also significantly outperforms BERT-Base when providing 15 times speedup.
+Experiments on two widely used benchmarks MS MARCO and TREC 2019 Deep Learning (DL) Track demonstrate that Simplified TinyBERT not only boosts TinyBERT, but also significantly outperforms BERT-Base when providing 15 times speedup.